Congratulations! You’ve finished filling out the Free Application for Federal Student Aid! Now what?

 If you have an FSA ID, you may also access your Student Aid Report (SAR) through FAFSA on the Web or the myStudentAid app.

-What is the Student Aid Report?
+What does the Student Aid Report tell you?

 Your SAR is a paper or electronic document that specifies your Expected Family Contribution (EFC) — a very important number that will determine your need and eligibility for aid.